 A third example is the use of the term “racist” to end debate about race-based affirmative action or even to describe a Capitol police officer who stops a black congresswoman who has no ID badge.

 “Phobic” is the current one-word favorite among liberal dismissals of ideological opponents.
 It combines instant moral dismissal with instant psychological analysis.
 If you do not support society redefining marriage to include members of the same sex you are “homophobic” — and further thought is unnecessary.
 If you articulate a concern about the moral state of Islam today, you are “Islamophobic” — and again further thought is unnecessary.
 And if you seek to retain English as America’s unifying language, you are not only racist, you are, as the New York Times editorial describes you, “xenophobic” and “Latinophobic,” the latest phobia uncovered by the Left.

 There is a steep price paid for the liberal one-wording of complex ideas — the decline of liberal thought.
 But with more and more Americans graduating college and therefore taught the liberal list of one-word reactions instead of critical thinking, many liberals do not see any pressing need to think through issues.
 They therefore do not believe they have paid any price at all.

 But American society is paying a steep price.
 Every car that has a bumper sticker declaring “War is not the answer” powerfully testifies to the intellectual decline of the well educated and to the devolution of “liberal thought” into an oxymoron.

-A liberal professor interviewed in Indoctrinate U explains that protecting and teaching from one ideological viewpoint insulates students who are liberal to properly defend and coherently explain their views in the real world — outside the classroom.
-This excerpt is taken from two parts, Part 1 is here, and Part 2 is here.
+A liberal professor interviewed in INDOCTRINATE U explains that insulating students by teaching from one ideological viewpoint harms students who are liberal and retards their ability to properly defend and coherently explain their views in the real world — i.e., outside the classroom.
+This excerpt is taken from two parts… Part 1 is HERE, and Part 2 is HERE.